 Democratic Republic of the Congo (capital Kinshasa) and neighboring states.
-Kinshasa was a fishing village and now has more than eight million inhabitants.
+Kinshasa was a fishing village that by 2012 had more than nine million inhabitants.
 The city of Brazzaville (with more than a million inhabitants) is just across the river from Kinshasa and is the capittal of the Republic of the Congo.

 Economic growth rate